MarekLas/snails_final/README.md

 <img src="https://github.com/MarekLas/snails_final/blob/master/44_tf_loss_curve.png" align="center" width ="40%" />

 # Summary
 After analizing the results the first conclusion is that there is no significatn improvement when I used neural network with almost default settings.
-Probably if I spend more time selecting appropriate different hiperparameters the result will be better.
-So I think that with this issue using neural network is smothing like shooting the bazooka at the mosquitoes.
+Probably if I spend more time selecting appropriate different hiperparameters the result would be better.
+So I think that with this issue using neural network is something like shooting the bazooka at the mosquitoes.

 ![GitHub last commit](https://img.shields.io/github/last-commit/MarekLas/snails_final)